 Reliability.
-This software is generally smaller in terms of lines of code and due to its restricted scope the output can easily be judged to be correct, either visually (the graph looks correct) or basic input/output testing (it gives an expected output for a defined input).
+This software is generally smaller in terms of lines of code and due to its restricted scope the output can easily be judged to be correct, either by eyeball (the graph looks correct) or basic input/output testing (it gives an expected output for a defined input).
 Good software practices (e.g. version control and user documentation) are highly recommended.
+For example, daily versioning of file/folders by hand coupled with a cloud sync backup is an inefficient but easy-to-implement version control system.